rossumur/Zorkduino/README.md

 IR receivers come in a number of different forms.
 You are looking for a 38khz version with a known pinout: Some have the center pin as GND, some as V+.
 Make sure you know what kind you have.
 When in doubt, Adafruit.

 I like using iPhone/iPod video cables for TV projects.
-Because the no longer work (their MFI chip long since revoked) they are inexpensive, are labeled internally and have a strain relief grommet.
+Because they no longer work (their MFI chip long since revoked) they are inexpensive, are labeled internally and have a strain relief grommet.

 If you have an IR keyboard then good for you.
 If not, connect your nasty old PS2 clock and data lines to pins 3 and 2 then order an IR keyboard.